gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

 - we can use extinction to lower the bell curve of the standard deviation over times so the level of the response is smaller.
 - if the extinction is used at a specific stimuli, the nearby stimuli can also lower in a bell curve
   - specific stimuli (CS-) is not paired with US. (absence of US)
-  - can be more precise if parallel to it, CS (CS+) is paired with US (presense of US)
+  - can be more precise if parallel to it, CS (CS+) is paired with US (presence of US)

 ### Phobias